-Male and female C57BL/6 mice, 8 to 12 wk of age, weighing 20 to 25 g were obtained from The Jackson Laboratories and are under a breeding protocol at the University of South Carolina.
-All mice are kept in dedicated animal quarters and provided food [AIN-93M, described previously (20, 21)] and water ad libitum.
+Male and female C57BL/6 mice, 8-12 weeks of age, weighing 20-25 g were obtained from Jackson labs, and are under a breeding protocol at the University of South Carolina.
+All mice are kept in dedicated animal quarters, and were provided food [AIN 93M, described previously (20,21)] and water ad libitum.
 Routine changing of cages, food, and water was done twice weekly by trained personnel.
-Care and use of animals was overseen by the Animal Resource Facility (ARF) of the University of South Carolina under the direction of our veterinarian.
-The ARF is fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International and is registered with the U.S. Department of Agriculture (56-R-003).
-The ARF also has an active letter of Assurance of Compliance on file at the NIH.
+Care and use of animals was overseen by the Animal Resource Facility (ARF) of the University of South Carolina, under the direction of our veterinarian.
+The ARF is fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care-International (AAALAC), and is registered with the United States Department of Agriculture (56-R-003).
+The ARF also has an active letter of Assurance of Compliance on file at the National Institutes of Health (NIH).